 Saliva.
 Saliva tests are becoming more common because they, too, are noninvasive and easy to administer.
 Saliva tests are generally only useful for detecting recent drug use, and there are no nationally accepted standards for detection.
 This means that drug use could show up on one test and not another.

 Hair.
-Hair drug tests are best for detecting drug use from a longer time ago, usually up to 4 months.
+Hair drug tests are best for detecting drug use from a long time ago, usually up to 4 months.
 About an inch-and-a-half of hair is needed for the test to be completed, and a wide range of substances can be checked for.
 The test is more expensive than others, sometimes costing up to $150.
 Also, minorities or those who were exposed to marijuana smoke are more likely to get a false positive.

 Blood.
 Blood tests are expensive and invasive.
 They are rarely used to test for drug use, though they are the most accurate and may be used to confirm the presence of drugs.